techiaith/trawsgrifiwr-byw/ACCESSIBILITY.md

 ## Overview

-Ap Hel Lleferydd / Welsh Speech Recognition Application has been designed with comprehensive accessibility features to ensure it can be used by everyone, including blind and visually impaired users who rely on screen readers.
+Trawsgrifiwr Byw / Welsh Speech Recognition Application has been designed with comprehensive accessibility features to ensure it can be used by everyone, including blind and visually impaired users who rely on screen readers.

 ## Screen Reader Support